Prema Ishq Kaadhal: Plot

-Ranadhir "Randy" (Harshvardhan Rane) is a musician who runs a band in his cafe.
+Ranadhir "Randy" (Harshvardhan Rane) is a musician who runs a band in his café.
 One day after his performance, Sarayu (Vithika Sheru) meets him to applaud his talent.
-Eventually their encounter turns into love.
-Sarayu encourages Randy to perform on the stage.
+Eventually, their encounter turns into love.
+Sarayu encourages Randy to perform onstage.
 Even though music is only a hobby for him, Randy performs for Sarayu on the stage.
-The concert becomes a huge success and he becomes famous.
-He starts performing as a full time musician.
-Due to his busy schedule, there is no time for personal life which leads to distance in his relationship with Sarayu.
+The concert becomes a huge success, and he becomes famous.
+He starts performing as a full-time musician.
+Due to his busy schedule, there is no time for personal life, which leads to distance in his relationship with Sarayu.
 Sarayu loses trust in Randy's love as he avoids her.
 She pressures him to leave the music industry.
-He hesitantly agrees on the condition that he gives one last performance.
-But Sarayu doesn't accept the condition and gives Randy an ultimatum to choose between her and music.
-Before Randy's concert, he goes to Sarayu's residence and pleads to allow his last performance but she doesn't agree.
+He hesitantly agrees on the condition that he gives one last performance, but Sarayu does not accept the condition and gives Randy an ultimatum to choose between her and music.
+Before Randy's concert, he goes to Sarayu's residence and pleads to allow his last performance, but she does not agree.
 Suddenly Sarayu's brother (Ravi Prakash) catches them and creates havoc.
 Sarayu lies to her brother that Randy is a wayward Romeo.
-Heart-broken, Randy leaves her coming to terms with her selfishness.
+Heartbroken, Randy leaves her, coming to terms with her selfishness.
 He realizes that music is his love and life and decides to move on from her.